gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/swiftservestaticwebsite/index.en.md

 ### Enable file listing

-Optionally, we can also enable file listing.
+Optionally, you can also enable file listing.
 If you need to provide multiple downloads, enabling the directory listing makes sense:

 ```bash
 swift post -m 'web-listings: true' example-webpage